simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Outside the temple of Avalokitesvara are situated the sepulchers of the Bogdo Gegens of Urga.
 The fifth, the seventh, and the last Bogdo Gegen are entombed here.
 The Sixth Incarnation has been buried in the monastery of Dam-ba Dorje (Tibetan: Dam-pa Do-rje).
 To the east of the temple of Avalokitesvara is situated the assembly hall or tsho\chin --- a square wooden building, somewhat like a huge square tent.
 Services are held daily and when one passes near the hall one usually hears the chants of the monks rising in the frosty air.

-The present monastery of Ganden was founded in 1809 in the lifetime of the Fourth Incarnation of Je-tsiin tam-pa Taranatha.
+The present monastery of Ganden was founded in 1809 in the lifetime of the Fourth Incarnation of Je-tsün tam-pa Taranatha.
 Its chief importance lies in the fact, that in it are situated the colleges for the study of tshan-nyid or abhidharma, Buddhist metaphysics, and that here live the most learned monks of Urga.

 During my stay in Urga, I often went to visit the monastery and discuss with lamas the intricate problems of the Buddhist viewpoint on the outside world, --- a kind of projection of one’s inner self.
 Such learned lamas, holders of the high scholarly degrees in divinity of rap-cham-pa (Tibetan: rab-byams-pd) and lha-ram-pa, usually live with their disciples, who attend to their bodily needs, in Mongol felt tents pitched inside the courtyards of the monastery.
 The felt tent of a lama is usually much cleaner and sometimes even better furnished than that of a layman of equal means.
 One day we paid a visit to a learned lha-ram-pa or doctor of divinity, well known in Urga for his great knowledge and general acumen.
 We were anxious to see him. for